SUPLA/supla-device/extras/examples/linux/README.md

 100 ms may not be the best idea :) ).

-Parameter `offline_on_invalid_state` set to `true` will change channel to "offline" when it's state is invalid (i.e. source file wasn't modfified for a long time, or value was set to -1).
+Parameter `offline_on_invalid_state` set to `true` will change channel to "offline" when its state is invalid (i.e. source file wasn't modfified for a long time, or value was set to -1).

 Paramter `state_on_values` allows to define array of integers which are interpreted as state "on".
 I.e. `state_on_values = [3, 4, 5]` will set channel to "on" when state is 3, 4 or 5.
-Otherwise it will set channel to "off" with exepction to value -1 which is used as invalid state.
+Otherwise it will set channel to "off" with exception to value -1 which is used as invalid state.

 Parameter `action_trigger` allows to use `ActionTriggerParsed` channel to send actions